sagarreddypatil/PSPL_CMS_FlightSoftware/README.md

 - `lte-modem`: LTE modem driver, POC is Jay Jagani
 - `stuff_on_pi`: random stuff from Taylor's Pi, should probably merge it, POC is Sagar Patil
-- `freertos`: exploratory branch for FreeRTOS, POC is Sagar Patil and Jay Jagani
+- `freertos`: exploratory branch for FreeRTOS, POC is Sagar Patil and Charlie Schoettle
-- `vn210`: driver for the VN210 IMU, POC no longer contributing, stale
+- `vn220`: driver for the VN200 IMU, POC is Charlie Schoettle
 - `tests`: working test framework, but dead branch, POC is Sagar Patil
 - `host-compilation`: dead branch, host compilation for testing purposes, POC is Jay Jagani (?)